 There are two main drawbacks with BLE for asset tracking.
 The first is the short transmission range for the tags, normally around 30 feet max.
 Secondly, they include a small battery which needs to be replaced periodically.

-Long term, many solution providers are hoping to create ‘crowd-sourced’ real-time tracking system by utilizing the smartphones of thousands or millions of customers to receive signals and then relay that information back to the owner of the asset via another system.
+Long term, many solution providers are working to create ‘crowd-sourced’ real-time tracking system by utilizing the smartphones of thousands or millions of customers to receive signals and then relay that information back to the owner of the asset via another system.
 This is similar to the way Google obtains traffic flow data (from millions of people’s smartphones) which is then processed and presented in their Google Maps software.
+That's how Google Maps is able to display traffic congestion information in real-time to drivers.

 These systems have been around the longest and are closest to what people see in James Bond and other spy films where real-time accurate GPS tracking information is displayed on a map for a vehicle, person or other item.
 These solutions excel because they can truly provide real-time GPS data with high-resolution to a computer or smartphone.

-They work by using the GPS signals and data networks provided by the national cell phone companies and are in many ways just a simplified smartphone that’s been dedicated to this purpose.
+They work by using the GPS signals sent by satellites and harness GSM data networks provided by the national cell phone companies.
+In many ways they are similar to a simplified smartphone that’s been customized to this purpose.

-Unfortunately, while this solution meets most functional requirements, they have some serious limitations that reduce their application in the real-world.
-First they include a strong radio transmitter and therefore need a good source of power.
-Battery powered unit may only last hours or days in many instances and therefore limit the number of applications.
-So in practice they are most commonly used to track vehicles or heavy equipment that already has an on board power system they can utilize.
+Unfortunately, while these solutions meets most functional requirements, they have some serious limitations that reduce their application in the real-world.
+First require a powerful GSM radio transmitter and therefore need a strong source of power.
+Battery powered units may only last hours or days in many instances and therefore limit the number of applications.
+So in practice they are most commonly used to track vehicles or heavy equipment that already have an on-board power system.

 The second limitation is the cost.
 The units themselves typically cost from $100 per unit and also require a cell phone service or contract which typically runs $30/month.
 Then you typically incur the costs of a larger software management system.